Quality Software Solutions

-The Hex Editor Window (shown above) is the main method of viewing and editing files in 010 Editor.
-A Hex Editor Window is displayed for each file that is loaded in the editor.
-At the top of the window, the title bar displays the name of the opened file.
-The main window is divided into a left and a right area.
-By default, the left area displays the bytes of the file as a series of hexadecimal bytes.
-The right area displays the bytes of the file as a series of characters (if the byte cannot be shown as a character, a '.' will be displayed).
+The Hex Editor Window (shown above) is the main method of viewing and editing binary files in 010 Editor (to edit text files see Using the Text Editor).
+A Hex Editor Window is displayed for each binary file that is loaded in the editor.
+Each file is displayed in a File Tab that displays a shortened form of the file name but the full file name can be viewed in the application title bar or in a hint popup displayed by placing the mouse cursor over the File Tab.
+The Hex Editor Window is divided into a left and a right area.
+By default, the left area displays the bytes of the file as a series of hexadecimal bytes and the right area displays the bytes as a series of characters (if a byte cannot be shown as a character a '.' will be displayed).
+At the far right of the editor by the scroll bar, the Mini Map displays the bytes of the file interpreted as a set of colors.
 To the left of the Hex Editor Window is a list of addresses.
 Each address indicates the file position of the first byte on the line.
-Below the title bar, a Ruler indicates the byte offsets from the address on that line.
-The editor can be changed to display data in a number of different formats.
-To modify how the Hex Editor Window displays data, see Working with Interfaces.
+At the top of the window a Ruler indicates the byte offsets from the address on that line.
+The editor can be changed to display data in a number of different formats and to modify how the Hex Editor Window displays data see Using Edit As.

-A cursor is displayed in the Hex Editor Window as a vertical, flashing line.
-The cursor indicates the current position for inserting, deleting, or editing data.
-Move the cursor with the mouse by clicking anywhere in the main display with the left mouse button.
-Alternately, the cursor keys can be used to move the cursor (see Editor Keys below).
-When the cursor is in the left or right areas, the byte the cursor is currently over will be highlighted gray in the other area.
+A caret (also called a cursor) is displayed in the Hex Editor Window as a flashing line and the caret indicates the current position for inserting, deleting, or editing data.
+Move the caret with the mouse by clicking anywhere in the main display with the left mouse button.
+Alternately, the arrow keys can be used to move the caret (see Editor Keys below).
+When the editor is in Overwrite mode (see Editing Data below) the caret will be displayed as an underscore line and when the editor is in Insert mode the caret will be displayed as a vertical line.
+When the caret is in the left or right areas, the byte the caret is currently over will be highlighted gray in the other area.
 Switch between areas by pressing the Tab key.
-When the Hex Editor Window is not focused, a vertical gray line, called the shadow cursor, will indicate where the cursor was located.
-When the editor is in Overwrite mode (see Editing Data below), the cursor will be displayed as a thick vertical line and when the editor is in Insert mode, the cursor will be displayed as a thin vertical line.
+If the Hex Editor Window is not focused, the caret is drawn partially transparent and this is called the inactive caret.
+Use the Editor Options dialog to control the style and shape of the caret and use the Theme/Color Options dialog to set the color of the caret and inactive caret.

 Editing Data

-To edit data in the editor, position the cursor over the byte to edit.
-When the cursor is in the left area (hexadecimal data), enter a valid hexadecimal digit (0 to 9 or A to F) to edit the data.
-When the cursor is in the right area (character data), enter any character to edit the data.
+To edit data in the editor, position the caret over the byte to edit.
+When the caret is in the left area (hexadecimal data) enter a valid hexadecimal digit (0 to 9 or A to F) to edit the data.
+When the caret is in the right area (character data) enter any character to edit the data.

 The result of editing depends on whether the editor is in Insert or Overwrite mode.
-In Overwrite mode (OVR appears in the Status Bar), the characters typed will replace any existing characters.
-In Insert mode (INS appears in the Status Bar), a new byte will be inserted in the file (NOTE: when editing hexadecimal data, a byte is inserted only when the cursor is over the first digit in the hexadecimal byte).
+In Overwrite mode (OVR appears in the Status Bar) the characters typed will replace any existing characters.
+In Insert mode (INS appears in the Status Bar) a new byte will be inserted in the file (NOTE: when editing hexadecimal data, a byte is inserted only when the caret is over the first digit in the hexadecimal byte).
+The current Insert/Overwrite mode is stored separately for text and hex files and the current mode can be changing using the Insert Key (see Editor Keys below) or by clicking INS/OVR in the status bar.
 Pressing the Delete key will delete the current byte from the file.

 When any edits are made to the file, a '*' character will appear in the title bar to indicate that the file has been modified.
 If bytes have been inserted, a '*' character will appear by the file size in the Status Bar.
 The 'Edit > Undo' and 'Edit > Redo' menu options can be used to undo or redo any changes made to the file.
 The file can also be edited using the clipboard (see Using the Clipboard for more information).